Systemic Juvenile Idiopathic Arthritis

 Doctors take a medical history to learn about past illnesses and current medications as well as details of current symptoms, such as how long a child has had them.
 Knowing the length of time that SJIA symptoms have been present helps rule out infections and other problems that can affect the joints temporarily.

-X-rays are rarely helpful in diagnosing juvenile arthritis, but magnetic resonance imaging and, occasionally, an ultrasound may be used to detect early joint inflammation or to look for complications.
+X-rays are rarely helpful in diagnosing juvenile arthritis, but magnetic resonance imaging (MRI) and, occasionally, an ultrasound may be used to detect early joint inflammation or to look for complications.
 A chest X-ray can reveal lung inflammation, and an ultrasound of the heart can show inflamed tissue in and around the heart.
-These tests may also show an enlarged liver or spleen.
+These tests may also show if a liver or spleen is enlarged.

 Although SJIA can’t be diagnosed with blood tests, certain laboratory findings can help support or disprove the diagnosis.
 It’s common for kids with SJIA to have the following: